arturjzapater/message-board/README.md

 It was built as an exercise to learn more about [Laravel](laravel.com).

+This project is written in PHP and uses the following tech stack:
+- Laravel to create and manage the app's scaffolding
+- MySQL for the database
+- [Blade](https://laravel.com/docs/7.x/blade) as the templating engine

 ## Set Up Instructions

 Clone the project and install its dependencies: